arcticbog/garden/content/Spiritual journey the likes very many have seen.md

+---
+title: "Spiritual journey the likes very many have seen"
+---

 I meditated for too long but didn't stop to think about what would happen when I came to blieve that reality is entirely internal.

 And if it's all internal.